 Typically the artists play either one longer set or two shorter ones with a break in between for refreshments, conversation, CD sales and signing, etc. There’s typically time after the show for more socializing.

 In smaller rooms, a sound system may not be necessary, adding to the intimacy of the environment.
-If a PA makes sense in a room, most performers travel with a small setup that’ll work nicely.
+If a PA makes sense in a room, most performers travel with a small setup that’ll work nicely, adding just enough reinforcement for everyone to hear.

 What’s In It For The Hosts?